ChaseLukeA/JavaScript-MatchGame/README.md

 # JavaScript-MatchGame
--Created by Luke A Chase
+Created by Luke A Chase

--chase.luke.a@gmail.com
+chase.luke.a@gmail.com

--Copyright 2014
+Copyright 2014

 This is my first ever JavaScript app written.
 I know the code may be inefficient in places,